Nino-cunei/lorentz2022/4-thursday/group1.md

 Added bonus of storing at a library: when they develop accessibility features that are generic for their holdings, the cuneiform materials can hop on with those developments.

-Kaj: there is no such thing as a universal store for all relevant research data.
+Kai: there is no such thing as a universal store for all relevant research data.
 There will always be multiple systems with different lenses on the materials.

 So what is needed: the ability to link objects across systems.
 That’s a community task.